newism/lg.htaccess_generator.ee_addon/README.md

 Requirements
 ------------

+* **Morphine**: Morphine (the painless ExpressionEngine framework) is required for CP styles.
+Grab the latest version of Morphine from [http://github.com/newism/nsm.morphine.ee_addon](http://github.com/newism/nsm.morphine.ee_addon) and follow the readme instructions to install.
-* **ExpressionEngie**: NSM Quarantine requires ExpressionEngine 1.6.8+.
+* **ExpressionEngine**: NSM Quarantine requires ExpressionEngine 1.6.8+.
 New version update notifications will only be displayed if LG Addon Updater is installed.
 * **Server**: Your server must be running PHP5+ or greater on a Linux flavoured OS.

 Installation